Welcome to DAD 2013

 Hello and welcome to DAD 2013 our twenty-second annual event.

-** I'd like to dedicate this year's event to the memory of June Clements, Jim Melville and Dave Connor.
-We miss them all.
+*Sadly I would like to dedicate this year's event to the memories of Eddy Clements and Alan Martin.

 We had some great feedback from our exhibitors, read a sample here